 - Your business/organisation sector and type

-- What you want to achieve from your direct mail campaign
+- What you want to achieve from your dm campaign

 If you’re a charity, your top ten might be the biggest donors for the past year.
 If you’re a retailer, it could be those who’ve made the biggest spend in the last twelve months.

 You know that these customers are the most likely to take a desired action, so it’s well worth thinking about giving an extra nudge to lead them towards the action you want them to take.
 Personalisation might include some kind of special offer or privilege.